astramieri/aws-cloud-practitioner/docs/global/global_application.md

 Global Application Use Cases:
 - **Decreased Latency**
-    - Latency is the time it takes for a netowrk packet to reach the server
+    - Latency is the time it takes for a network packet to reach the server
     - Deploy the application closer to you users for better experience
 - **Disaster Recovery (DR)**
     - If an AWS region goes down (earthquake, storms, power shutdown, politics, etc.)